iptv-org/awesome-iptv/README.md

 #### Web

-- [WatchIPTV](https://watchiptv.xyz) - Watch IPTV-org streams directly from your browser.
-- [Jackal](http://jackal.surge.sh) - Watch live tv from your browser with the help of Next application.
-- [IPTV Player](https://iptv-web.app/) - Open-source Flutter app that allows you to watch publicly accessible streams from within your browser.
 - [WhatsUp TV](https://whatsuptv.app/) - Player for IPTV (.m3u) playlists.
 - [TVPeer](http://tvpeer.github.io/) - Watch Peer to Peer (P2P) IPTV online from your browser.
-- [Worlds TV Mobile](https://worldstvmobile.com/) - Search for the channel you prefer to tune in and stream in one click.
 - [IPTVnator](https://iptvnator.vercel.app/) - Open-source and cross-platform IPTV player application with multiple features, such as support of m3u and m3u8 playlists, favorites, TV archive/catchup and more.
 - [VidGrid](https://vidgrid.tk.gg) - News channel focused multiviewer with support for live m3u8 playlists, YouTube and Twitch streams with one-click audio switching.
 - [IPTV Smarter Player](http://webtv.iptvsmarters.com) - Video streaming player that allows your IPTV customers or end-users to stream content like Live TV, VOD, Series, and TV Catchup supplied by you.
 - [Purple WebPlayer](http://login.purpletv.app) - Free Webplayer to stream content within browser.
 - [Pleyr](https://pleyr.net/) - IPTV web browser player both m3u8 and mpeg2-ts playlists.
-- [TV Tuner](https://tvtuner.vercel.app/) - Watch IPTV online with features such as keep watching last selected channel, search channel, search country and supported for both web and mobile layouts.
-- [EBK IPTV](https://www.ebk-iptv.online/) - Watch online with pre-defined lists, add custom URLs, favorite channels/genres, channel/country search, and PWA support.
-- [tv.garden](https://tv.garden) - Explore and watch live TV from around the world with an intuitive globe interface, inspired by radio.garden.
 - [Free IPTV Player](https://freeiptvplayer.net/) - Tool for testing M3U files and enjoying live HLS TV UHD, FHD, HD, or SD streams on any browser-equipped device.
 - [Ellipto IPTV](https://elliptoiptv.vercel.app/) - A progressive web app to watch m3u or m3u8 playlists with some awesome features.